SILENT F&SF MOVIES ON YOUTUBE 1895 - 1929

 This index is in chronological order by year, and alphabetical within a year.
 The exact date of first release is sometimes not known or is disputed among sources.
 I've tried to give the best current information.
 Titles are given in the language of origin, with English translations or American titles as appropriate.
 Many movies were re-released with new titles, sometimes officially, sometimes not: I've tried to list all variants.
 Who gets credit for the movie is oddly arbitrary.
 For the very earliest movies, roles that we consider distinct and important today were frequently blurred.
 The producer, director, cinematographer, and screenwriter could sometimes be one and the same.
 Actors, however, were frequently anonymous and interchangeable.
 That changed tremendously by the end of the silent era.
 Producers are another problem, with only the production company and not the individual known for many films.
 Go to IMDb.com for more complete information.

 I needed to subdivide the listing into four pages, because of the loading time from YouTube.
-You can get from any page to any other through links at the bottom.
+You can get from any page to any other through links at the bottom, as well as the menu.